Custom endpoints

 For an introduction to custom endpoints scripting, read the following:

-To understand how to create identity object query expressions to use in the request.queryExpression property, refer to Define and call data queries.
+To understand how to create identity object query expressions to use in the request.queryExpression property, learn more in Define and call data queries.

 Manage custom endpoints